Algae Run Amok!

 Planted aquariums still need maintenance, but when done right they can be perfect little ecosystems that meet the needs of fish and plants alike.
 When the balance is right, algae growth will be minimal.

 If your tank water is cloudy and green all of a sudden, you are in the midst of an algae bloom!
 Algae live in the water, not just on surfaces, so a sudden change in any of the parameters that allow them to thrive can cause a sudden burst of algae growth.
-This sounds a lot worse than it is, and generally the solution is simple.
+This sounds a lot worse than it is, and generally, the solution is simple.

 First off, if you’ve had an algae bloom something has gone awry with the control methods listed above.
-Usually it’s because of a sudden spike of waste chemicals in the water.
+Usually, it’s because of a sudden spike of waste chemicals in the water.
 You need to figure out why that happened.
 Did you over-feed?
 Did you introduce new fish?
 Have you missed a few water changes?

-The remedy is simply to perform a water change and introduce fresh, clean water, thus taking away some of nutrients the algae is feeding off.
+The remedy is simply to perform a water change and introduce fresh, clean water, thus taking away some of the nutrients the algae is feeding off.
 You may wish to perform an extra water change for the week, spaced a couple of days apart.
 Then, get back to your usual algae maintenance routine.

-Living with Algae
+Living With Algae

 The purpose of this article was to help deal with algae in as simple terms as possible.
 However, anyone who is serious about aquarium care should consider investing in a water-testing kit and discovering more about the nitrogen cycle and chemicals in their tank.
-Learn to monitor the level of ammonia, nitrates and nitrites in your aquarium and you have a better chance of keeping your water parameters under control.
+Learn to monitor the level of ammonia, nitrates, and nitrites in your aquarium and you have a better chance of keeping your water parameters under control.

 Most people are probably happy with keeping their tank looking clean, and getting rid of as much of that brownish, greenish gunky stuff as they can.
 The bad news is that algae are never going to go away completely.
 New spores will come every time you introduce a new fish or plant into your tank, and they can even float in on the air.
 It’s best to think of the alga as just another organism in your fish tank.